Why your business needs an intellectual property strategy

 You may be looking to make fresh investments in hiring more talent or implementing new technology.
 Or you may be gearing up to raise capital to scale your company to new heights.

-I want you to consider another project for 2021.
+I want you to consider another project this year.
 I want you to consider investing time and effort in creating or updating your intellectual property (IP) strategy.

 We think that all of our businesses—or virtually all of our businesses—have pretty darned good moats.